OpenNebula/docs/source/installation_and_configuration/configuration_management/usage.rst

 .. important::

     **OpenNebula version** and **Configuration version** are tracked independently, but both versions are closely related and must be from the same ``X.Y`` release (i.e., OpenNebula 5.10.Z must have a configuration on version 5.10.Z).
 Minor configuration releases ``X.Y.Z`` are linked to the OpenNebula version for which a significant update has happened.
-Usually, configuration version **remains on the same version for all OpenNebula releases** within the same ``X.Y`` release (i.e., configuration version 5.10.0 is valid for all OpenNebula releases from 5.10.0 to latest available 5.10.5).
+Usually, the configuration version **remains on the same version for all OpenNebula releases** within the same ``X.Y`` release (i.e., configuration version 5.10.0 is valid for all OpenNebula releases from 5.10.0 to the latest available 5.10.5).

 **Backup to Process** is a one-shot backup that needs to be processed.
 It's created automatically by OpenNebula packages (since 5.10.2) during the upgrade and contains a backup of all configuration files from the previous version.
-Content of the backup is taken, upgraded for current OpenNebula version and placed into production directories (``/etc/one/`` and ``/var/lib/one/remotes/etc``).
+Content of the backup is taken, upgraded for the current OpenNebula version and placed into production directories (``/etc/one/`` and ``/var/lib/one/remotes/etc``).
 Any existing content will be replaced there.

 Example of status without available updates: